Both falls are falling down the same cliff face. The northern fall has formed on Soke stream, but the southern – on Ajacho (Shapa) stream.

 Journey to a Waterfall A Biologist in Africa

 From the age of ten, the author was determined to be involved with African wildlife.
-This memoir recounts how he was able to fulfil this dream, travelling through Kenya, Tanzania, Ethiopia, Sudan, Zimbabwe, Malawi and Egypt, as well as the Yemen, which biologically is almost Africa.
+This memoir recounts how he was able to fulfill this dream, traveling through Kenya, Tanzania, Ethiopia, Sudan, Zimbabwe, Malawi, and Egypt, as well as Yemen, which biologically is almost Africa.

 The Alluring Temptress: Stories from Africa